EB-1A Approval · Software Engineering in Retail Technology

 Overview of the EB-1A Case

+At Jinee Green Card, we did not view the case through the lens of what was missing.
 No research papers.
 No PhD.
 No global awards.
 Yet the petition succeeded because we did not chase every possible EB-1A criterion out of fear.
 We built a focused excellence story around three criteria, deeply documented, and reinforced by selective evidence of peer recognition and industry visibility.

 Instead of relying on generic engineering titles, the petition focused on: